 Along with releasing her fourth disc, Prism that year, featuring her ode to inner strength, "Roar", she recorded "Who You Love" with Mayer, a number that landed on his 2013 album Paradise Valley.

-Then, as she was celebrating her largely successful and quite meme-able Super Bowl halftime performance in 2015, she reunited with Mayer once more.
+Then, as she was celebrating her largely successful Super Bowl halftime performance in 2015 that introduced the world to Left Shark, she reunited with Mayer once more.

 "I don't like to live in fear because that traps you and your voices.
 Fear is a control tactic in the world that is negative and depressing and I don't want to be associated with it," Perry reflected to Australia's Daily Telegraph, in May 2015.
 "I'm excited by whatever it brings.
 I'm excited by own evolution."